broadinstitute/monster-sbt-plugins/README.md

-# monster-sbt-plugins
+# Monster Plugins
-Build plugins used by the Monster team in DSP
+Build plugins used by the Monster team in DSP.

 ## Motivation
 Over time, the Scala community has accumulated a set of best-practice settings